blntucr/2D-Circle/README.md

 # 2D-Circle

-The program creates a 2D-Circle class with specs of checking if a given coordinate point is inside or on the circle.
+The program creates a 2D-Circle class with the feature of checking if the created circles contain or on each other.